zapier/zapier-platform-cli/README.md

 *New in v7.4.0.*

 The setup and user experience of Digest Auth is identical to Basic Auth.
-Users will provide Zapier their username and password.
-And Zapier will handle all the nonce and quality of protection details automatically.
+Users will provide Zapier their username and password and Zapier will handle all the nonce and quality of protection details automatically.

 > Example App: check out https://github.com/zapier/zapier-platform-example-app-digest-auth for a working example app for digest auth.

-> Currently, only MD5 algorithm is supported.
-And server nonces are not reused.
+> Limitation: Currently, MD5-sess and SHA are not implemented.
+Only the MD5 algorithm is supported.
+In addition, server nonces are not reused.
 That means for every `z.request` call, Zapier will sends an additional request beforehand to get the server nonce.
-This could be slightly slower than Basic Auth.

 ```js
 const authentication = {